 Your Engagement Ring Financing Options

-When it comes to financing an engagement ring, common options include personal loans, jewelry store financing, credit card special financing and borrowing from friends or family.
-But take time to explore your options, because some lenders may offer you more favorable terms and interest rates than others.
+Personal loans, jewelry store financing, credit card special financing and borrowing from friends or family are common forms of financing.
+But take time to explore your options, because some lenders will offer more favorable terms and interest rates.

 Because they know that many consumers can’t afford to buy an engagement ring in cash, many jewelry stores offer their own financing options, which can offer lower APRs than you may find on a personal loan.

 Some can come with a promotional 0% APR.
 These APRs can last for 12 months or longer, after which the APR will adjust to its normal rate.
 One thing to be mindful of, though, is deferred interest.
-If you don’t pay off your balance within the promotional period, you’ll be charged interest back from the original purchase date.
-These financing options may have other hidden fees as well.
+If you don’t pay off your balance within the promotional period, you could be charged interest back from the original purchase date.

 These days, there are plenty of credit cards on the market offering a 0% introductory APR for a particular period of time, often between 12 and 18 months.
 If you know you’ll be able to pay off the total amount before that introductory period ends and you meet lender creditworthiness standards, this route can save you money because it’s basically an interest-free loan.

 This financing option can have extra perks if you choose a credit card with both a 0% APR period and cash back — consider it as a small discount on your ring.
-However, there are a few downsides to this option:
+However, there are two notable downsides:

-- Most of the credit cards that fall into this category require at least a good credit score, which is 670
+- Hard to qualify for: Most of the credit cards that fall into this category require at least a good credit score, which starts at 670.

 Depending on your family situation, you may have family and friends who want to contribute to your celebration.
 While it may not be the norm anymore that the bride’s parents foot the bill for the wedding, a 2019 WeddingWire report still finds that parents and other family members are contributing nearly 55% of the total cost of weddings.